alexyuly/chil/README.md

 #### 5.1 Operation Definition

-An *operation definition* is a file with an extension of `.word`, in JSON format, which declares the traits of a unique operation type or generic, which is composed of a name, zero or more dependencies, an optional generic template, at least one source, and an optional sink.
+An *operation definition* is a file with an extension of `.word`, in JSON format, which declares the traits of a unique operation type or generic, which is composed of a name, an optional generic template, at least one source, and an optional sink.
 The name of the file, excluding the `.word` extension, should be equivalent to the name of the operation type or generic.

 ###### (Figure 5.1) An operation definition
 ```
 {
     "name": OperationName,
     "behavior": "operation",
-    "dependencies": {
-        TypeDependencyKey1: TypeDependencyPath1,
-        TypeDependencyKey2: TypeDependencyPath2,
-        ...
-    },
     "generic": {
         TypeArgumentKey1: TypeArgument1,
         TypeArgumentKey2: TypeArgument2,
         ...
     },
     "sources": {
-        Source1Name: {
+        OperationSourceName1: {
-            "of": Source1Type
+            "of": OperationSourceType1
         },
-        Source2Name: {
+        OperationSourceName2: {
-            "of": Source2Type
+            "of": OperationSourceType2
         },
         ...
     },
     "sink": {
-        "of": SinkType
+        "of": OperationSinkType
     }
 }
 ```